Aewa language

-Tequiraca (Tekiráka), also known as Abishira, (Note: Alternate spellings include Abigira, Abijira, Abira, Awishiri, Abixira Avishiri, Auishiri, Agouisiri, Avirxiri, Abiquira.)
-Aiwa (Aewa, Aʔɨwa), Ixignor, or Vacacocha, is an extinct language once spoken in Peru.
-In 1925 there were between 50 and 80 speakers in Puerto Elvira on Lake Vacacocha (connected with the Napo River).
-It is presumed extinct some time in the mid 20th century, though in 2008 two rememberers were found and 160 words and short sentences were recorded.
+Aewa, also spelled Aiwa (Aʔɨwa), and also known as Abishira, Tequiraca (Tekiráka), (Note: Alternate spellings include Abigira, Abijira, Abira, Awishiri, Abixira Avishiri, Auishiri, Agouisiri, Avirxiri, Abiquira.)
+Ixignor, or Vacacocha, is an extinct language formerly spoken in Peru.
+It is presumed extinct some time in the 1980s, though in 2008 two rememberers were found and 160 words and short sentences were recorded.
 Today, most ethnic Aiwa people have shifted to Kichwa and Spanish.